Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 No, but they usually happen at the boundaries of tectonic plates, just like volcanoes.
 When plates push towards each other, pull away from each other, slide against each other or push under each other, pressure or tension can build up.
 Suddenly this can be released and the plates can give a jerk which causes the land to vibrate and waves to ripple outwards, just like ripples travel outwards from a stone thrown into a pond.
 This is like when you try to slide something heavy along the floor and have to push it really hard.
 Initially it doesn't move, but all of a sudden it can slip and move and then stop again.
 In some places tension builds up over years or hundreds of years and eventually the land can slip suddenly, releasing tension.
 The shaking of the ground is what causes buildings to fall down and people to lose their balance during an earthquake.

-78. What are Tension and Compression Forces?
+78. What Are Tension and Compression Forces?

 People can get tension or stress headaches, but in science when we talk about tension, we mean a type of force (which we learned about earlier).
 When you pull the end of a spring, the steel in the spring pulls back.
 This is because all the atoms in the steel attract each other.
 The harder you pull, the harder the spring pulls back.
 Other examples of tension are the force in a steel rope when a crane lifts a heavy load or the tension in the cables of a suspension bridge (like the Golden Gate Bridge in San Francisco).
 People called engineers must design these cables so that they are strong enough to withstand the tension force without snapping.

 The opposite to tension is compression.
 Tension happens in a material when something is pulled or stretched.
 Compression occurs when something is squeezed.
 Some materials such as steel are used in construction because they are good at withstanding tension forces without snapping.
 Other materials such as concrete and stone are good at being compressed but they would snap if they were bent or stretched.
 However we can have the best of both worlds by putting steel into concrete when it is being made.
-This makes the concrete strong if its compressed or stretched.
+This makes the concrete strong if it's compressed or stretched.
 You may have seen construction workers doing lots of work with steel when a building is being erected.
 They are putting reinforcing bar (rebar) into place before concrete is poured into molds.

-79. How are Bridges Made?
+79. How Are Bridges Made?

 There are lots of different types of bridges and humans have been building them for thousands of years.
 The earliest bridges were probably made by placing trunks of trees across a gap or stream that people wanted to cross.
 Bridges then got more complicated and people started building them from stone and lengths of timber.
 The wood was made into frames made up of lots of triangles to make them strong.
 People also discovered that if a shape called an arch was used, less stone would be needed and the arch could allow the water in a river to flow through it.
 An arch shape is really strong too because the weight of all the stones above it make the parts of the arch squeeze tightly together so they don't fall down.
 Long bridges could be made of lots of arches side by side.
 When iron and steel were first used for construction of bridges, they were also made into arch shapes.
 Modern bridges are made of concrete and steel.
 Big blocks of concrete that rise high out of a river called piers are made on the base or bed of a river.
 The foundations or base of the piers extend deep down into the base of the river.
 A bridge that has a long span or length may need ten or lots more piers to support its weight.
-Some bridges like the Golden Gate Bridge don't need piers and are hung from steel ropes.
+Some bridges like the Golden Gate Bridge don't need as many piers and the roadway is hung from steel ropes.
 These are called suspension bridges.

 80. What's a Mold (Mould)?